 In sports betting, the amount you risk on a given bet is called the “stake.”
 Your “winnings” are the money the sportsbook pays you if your wager is correct.
 The total of your stake plus your winnings is called the “return.”
-It’s important to know the difference, because some sportsbooks will only show your winnings on the bet slip, while others will show the ful return.
+It’s important to know the difference because some sportsbooks will only show your winnings on the bet slip.
+Others will show the full return.

-As you input the amount of your stake, the bet slip will show you, in real time, how much that bet will payout.
+As you input the amount of your stake, the bet slip will show you, in real time, how much that bet will pay out.
 So, while it is useful to understand how to read odds and how they work, know that you don’t need that skill to calculate potential payouts.
-Some sportsbooks will even allow you to fill the “win amount” section, and it will calculate how much you’d have to wager in order to win that amount of money.
+Some sportsbooks will even allow you to fill the “win amount” section.
+This section calculates how much you’d have to wager to win that amount of money.

 You can mess around with the bet slip, and add a ton of events to see what your potential winnings could be.
 If you want to remove any events, just click the “X” next to the ones you don’t want on your bet slip.
 If you don’t want to bet any of the games you selected, there’s usually a “clear all” option at either the top or bottom of your bet slip.

 Once you have found an event you want to bet on, and decided what to risk, simply click the “place bet” button.
-However, be sure that you’ve filled out your slip correctly, because once you’ve placed a bet, you can’t alter or cancel it.
+However, be sure that you’ve filled out your slip correctly.
+Once you’ve placed a bet, you can’t alter or cancel it.

-If you forget which team you’ve bet on for the night’s action, each sportsbook will have a section where you can view current unsettled bets, as well as a history of previous bets you’ve made.
-However, that history only goes back a few weeks; you won’t have access to your entire betting past.
+If you forget which team you’ve bet on for the night’s action, each sportsbook will have a section where you can view currently unsettled bets.
+Additionally, this section has as a history of previous bets you’ve made.
+However, that history only goes back a few weeks.
+You won’t have access to your entire betting past.

 There are some secondary features at betting sites that may require Flash or an additional download to access.
-Most sports-betting sites will also have casino and poker areas, and those operations will require Flash or new software downloads to access.
-Flash can also be required for extras like live streaming, which allows you to watch games as you make live bets on them.
-However, that offering is only available for sportsbooks in the U.K. So if you’re using a North American betting site and sticking to sports betting, you shouldn’t need any browser add-ons.
+Most sports-betting sites will also have casino and poker area.
+Those operations will require Flash or new software downloads to access.
+Flash can also be required for extras like live streaming.
+This allows you to watch games as you make live bets on them.
+However, that offering is only available for sportsbooks in the U.K. So, if you’re using a North American betting site and sticking to sports betting, you shouldn’t need any browser add-ons.

-Mobile apps are available for certain sportsbooks, but in North America, most of these apps cannot be found in the Google Play or Apple Store.
+Mobile apps are available for specific sportsbooks.
+However, in North America, most of these apps cannot be found in the Google Play or Apple Store.
 The best way to download most sportsbook apps is by going directly to the source.
 If a sportsbook doesn’t have a dedicated app, their website, itself, will likely be mobile-friendly.

 Other than operating on a smaller screen, there won’t be much difference between navigating your usual betting website and its mobile counterpart.
 The biggest change is that your bet slip won’t be visible on screen at all times.
 Instead, your bet slip will be a small bubble in the corner that adds a number every time you select another event.
-In order to view your bet slip and place a wager, simply touch the bubble.
+To view your bet slip and place a wager, merely touch the bubble.

 Not only do mobile platforms offer the convenience of betting on the go, but certain sites may even offer special bonuses for taking advantage of mobile betting.
 You may see offerings of free bets on the first mobile wager you place.
 Be sure to check sportsbooks’ promotions pages to see if they have perks for mobile betting.

-Now that you know the basics of using a sportsbook website, you need to better understand the actual act of betting.
+Now that you know the basics of using a sportsbook website, you need to understand the actual act of betting better.
 We’ll spend the next section explaining how to read and makes sense of odds, and where sportsbooks get these numbers in the first place.

 Depending on which country your sportsbook operates out of, the odds will be listed in one of three different formats: decimal, American, or fractional.
 However, whatever the default format, you will always have the option to switch the odds to your preferred format.
 The place to change the format is usually in a scroll-down box at the top of the screen.

-- Decimal – Of all the options, this one is the easiest to calculate your potential payout.
-Simply multiply your risk against the decimal number, and that’s how much your return will be if the bet wins.
+Of all the options, this one is the easiest to calculate your potential payout.
+Simply multiply your risk against the decimal number.
+That indicates how much your return will be if the bet wins.
 So, if you risk $100 on an event that offers 1.50 odds, you will get $150 in total (100 x 1.5).
 That $150 is comprised of your initial $100 stake and $50 in winnings.
 Needless to say, the larger the number, the bigger the potential payout.

-- Fraction – Fractional odds don’t actually operate like fractions, they’re ratios.
-A team that is listed at 1/2 odds doesn’t have a 50-percent chance at winning; it’s really a 66-percent chance.
+Fractional odds don’t operate like fractions, they’re ratios.
+A team that is listed at 1/2 odds doesn’t have a 50-percent chance at winning.
+It is really a 66-percent chance.
 The best way to look at fractional odds is that the number on the right is the amount you wager, and the number on the left is what that stake will payout in winnings.
 So for those 1/2 odds, every $2 you wager will win you $1.
 And for 7/2 odds, every $1 wagered would payout $3.5.

-The favorite is always the team with the smaller number, while the underdog is the team with longer odds and therefore a greater payout.
+The favorite is always the team with the smaller number.
+The underdog is the team with longer odds and therefore a greater payout.

 Fair doesn’t enter into the discussion, unfortunately.

-In even matchups, both teams will be at -105 or -110 (roughly 10/11 or 1.85), depending on the site; but no matter what, sportsbooks don’t offer the true odds as that would result in a one-for-one payout, and that wouldn’t generate them a profit.
+In even matchups, both teams will be at -105 or -110 (roughly 10/11 or 1.85), depending on the site.
+But no matter what, sportsbooks don’t offer the true odds as that would result in a one-for-one payout.
+This wouldn’t generate sportsbook a profit.
 Instead, bookmakers overround, so the total percentage of possible outcomes if greater than 100%.
-Using these extra percentages, bookmakers make their cut, also known as the “vigorish,” or “vig” for short.
+Using these extra percentages, bookmakers make their cut.
+This is known as the “vigorish,” or “vig” for short.

 For example, when the Super Bowl rolls around, you’ll be able to bet on the pre-game coin toss, which is a 50/50 proposition.
 Both heads and tails will have -110 odds, meaning you have to bet $110 to win $100.
 If two people bet $100 on opposite sides, the bookmaker will pay the winner using $100 of the $110 that was bet on tails, and pocket the remaining $10 for itself.
 That $10 made on a wager of $110 means the vig is 9.09%.